 - Bath tub with a sling – You will need the sling for the first few months when your baby isn’t able to sit properly yet.
-This, this, and this are some cute options.
+We got something similar to this bath tub and we couldn’t be happier with it.
+We were able to use this until my kids were 1 year old.

 - Bath soap – We tried several different brands but my daughter’s skin loved the Noodle & Boo 2-in-1 Hair & Body Wash.
 My son’s skin is so much more sensitive than my daughter’s so he could only use the Cetaphil Baby Wash & Shampoo.

 - Body lotion – We tried several different brands but loved the lotion from Noodle & Boo for my daughter (but as she grew, her skin changed and this lotion stopped working for her); and we couldn’t use anything on my son’s very sensitive skin other than Vaseline.

 - Car seat – A Mommy friend of mine has told me that the hospitals won’t release your baby if your baby won’t properly fit in the car seat.
 I googled around and it seems to be true so we ended up getting the infant car seat instead of the convertible ones (more practical because you get to use it for a longer period of time) because we just didn’t want to risk it.
 If you’re buying a second-hand car seat, make sure that it hasn’t been involved in an accident.
 This is the car seat that we’ve tried and loved.
 If you’re looking for a convertible car seat, now that my babies are a little bit bigger, this is what we use now and love it so much.